Moral Philosophy

 ABOUT

-In my research, I am primarily interested in methodological questions and how to overcome the pitfalls of impartial and reductionistic approaches to human-animal relationships with a practice-oriented approach to moral problems.
-My main sources of inspiration are Cora Diamond and Ludwig Wittgenstein.
-Currently, I am developing my post-doc project which centers around the importance of special (human-animal) relationships and how to establish a robust concept of reasonable partiality.
+In my dissertation, I focused primarily on methodological questions in animal ethics, particularly on how to overcome the limitations of impartial and rationalistic approaches to human–animal relationships through a practice-oriented perspective on moral problems.
+My main sources of inspiration were Cora Diamond and Ludwig Wittgenstein.

 AREAS OF Specialization